Does Financial Aid Cover Room and Board in Addition to Tuition and Fees?

 Most colleges base the off-campus room and board figures on a local rent survey, the College Board’s Living Expense Budget or inflationary adjustments to the previous year’s allowance.
 If your costs are higher, most colleges will not adjust the cost of attendance figures to compensate because student financial aid is not intended to subsidize lifestyle choices.
 The main exception is when the higher costs are due to accommodations for a disability.

 Not every college awards enough financial aid to cover the full demonstrated need of the students.
 Some colleges practice gapping, where the student is left with some unmet need.
 This may increase the amount that must be borrowed to pay for college.
-Among Bachelor’s degree recipients in 2007-08, those who had unmet need in their senior year graduated with about $4,300 more debt than those without any unmet need.
+Typically, Bachelor’s degree recipients who have unmet need in their senior year graduate with more debt than those without any unmet need.

 Even when the college meets a student’s full demonstrated financial need, the financial aid package will usually include some student loans.
 (The main exception is the six dozen elite colleges that have adopted no loans financial aid policies.
 Students at these “no loans” colleges still borrow to pay for the family’s contribution to college costs, but do graduate with less debt.)
 While the amount of gift aid increases with increasing college costs, total grants typically represent only about 30 percent of the cost of attendance, even at the more expensive colleges.
 Debt at graduation correlates very strongly with the cost of attendance and tuition, so you are more likely to graduate with excessive debt at a college with a sticker price of $50,000 or more than at a college that charges half as much.